karanpandya12/Faster_RCNN/README.md

 ## What is Faster R-CNN?
 Faster RCNN is a real time object detection framework which can detect bounding boxes for objects in the scene and classifies them according to the type of object present in the bounding box.

-Faster R-CNN has two networks: region proposal network (RPN) for generating region proposals and a Box Header network using these proposals to detect bounding boxes and classify objects.
-A simplified version of the RPN can be found in my repository: [Region_Proposal_Network](https://github.com/karanpandya12/Region_Proposal_Network.git).
+Faster R-CNN has two networks: region proposal network backbone (RPN) for generating region proposals and a Box Header network using these proposals to detect bounding boxes and classify objects.
+A simplified version of the RPN backbone can be found in my repository: [Region_Proposal_Network](https://github.com/karanpandya12/Region_Proposal_Network.git).
 For the Faster RCNN, a ResNet-50 network with a Feature Pyramid Network was trained separately on the dataset and used as a backbone.

 Lets take a look at a schematic representation of the network. <br>
 <p align = "center">